PineappleCrazy/routelog/README.md

 ### For now, it's just me on my own.
 I'm clueless in all coding aspects, so use with a grain of salt.
-Have fun :)
+Have fun :D

 ### If you want to contribute, uhh, DM me - making my code less inefficient would be nice